dusty-nv/jetson-containers/README.md

 #### Changing CUDA Versions

-You can rebuild the container stack for different versions of CUDA by setting the `CUDA_VERSION` in your environment:
+You can rebuild the container stack for different versions of CUDA by setting the `CUDA_VERSION` variable:

 ```bash
 CUDA_VERSION=12.4 jetson-containers build transformers